JohnnyFee/johnnyfee.github.io/source/_posts/2017-01-01-10-rx-java-observable-observer.md

 ### Hot and Cold Observables

 A cold `Observable` is entirely lazy and never begins to emit events until someone is actually interested.
-A cold `Observable` is entirely lazy and never begins to emit events until someone is actually interested.

-A hold of such an `Observable` it might already be emitting events no matter how many `Subscriber`s they have. `Observable` pushes events downstream, even if no one listens and events are possibly missed.
+An hot `Observable` might already be emitting events no matter how many `Subscriber`s they have. `Observable` pushes events downstream, even if no one listens and events are possibly missed.
 Examples of such `Observable`s include mouse movements, keyboard inputs, or button clicks.

 How to ensure that every subscriber received all events:

--  One such technique already sneaked into this chapter: the `cache()` operator.
+One such technique already sneaked into this chapter: the `cache()` operator.
 Technically, it can buffer all events from a hot `Observable` and allow subsequent subscribers to receive the same sequence of events.
 However, because it consumes theoretically an unlimited amount of memory, be careful with caching hot `Observable`s.

 ### Creating Observables